Félix María de Samaniego

 Félix María Serafín Sánchez de Samaniego y Zabala (12 October 1745 – 11 August 1801) was a Spanish neoclassical fabulist.

 Life

 He was born and died in Laguardia, Álava, in the Basque Country, and was educated at Valladolid.
 A government appointment was secured for him by his uncle the Count de Peñaflorida.

 His Fábulas (1781–1784), one hundred and fifty-seven in number, were originally written for the boys educated in the school founded by the Biscayan Society.
-In the first installment of his fables he admitted that he had taken Tomás Iriarte for his model, a statement which proves that he had read Iriarte's fables in manuscript; he appears, however, to have resented their publication in 1782, and this led to a rancorous controversy between the former friends.
+In the first instalment of his fables he admitted that he had taken Tomás Iriarte for his model, a statement which proves that he had read Iriarte's fables in manuscript; he appears, however, to have resented their publication in 1782, and this led to a rancorous controversy between the former friends.
 Samaniego, however, was highly original in the matters of quiet humour and careless grace, and his popularity kept on growing.